Polymer/old-docs-site/docs/elements/core-list.md

 to render based on its viewport size.
 Normally you don't need to adjust this value unless the average size is much larger or smaller than the default of 200.
-In the example above that displays names, the items` height was 30 pixels.
+In the example above that displays names, the items' height was 30 pixels.
 This example needs to use the `height` property on the `core-list`.

 The basic rule is that if you have fixed-height rows, set the `height` property